 The Advanced Placement program allows motivated high school students to prepare for and write university level exams while still in secondary school.
 Teachers prepare students for the exam while delivering the Ontario curriculum.

-All students must meet a literacy requirement in order to graduate high school.
-In Grade 10, students will write the Ontario Secondary School Literary Test.
 Students who do not pass the OSSLT on the first attempt can meet the literacy requirement either by rewriting and passing the test or by successfully completing the Ontario Secondary School Literacy Course (OSSLC).
 The credit earned for this course may be used to meet the Grade 11 or Grade 12 compulsory credit requirement in English.